 Blog

-Zero Trust - Richard Seidl
+Zero Trust at Deutsche Telekom - Richard Seidl

-Written by Richard Seidl | Mar 11, 2024 11:00:00 PM
+Written by Richard Seidl | 03/11/2024

-“That’s a very good question (what Zero Trust is), especially if you go into a meeting with ten colleagues and ask (…) then you come out with eleven opinions” - Waldemar Schäfer
+"That's a very good question (what zero trust is), especially if you go into a meeting with ten colleagues and ask (...) then you come out with eleven opinions" - Waldemar Schäfer

 Waldemar Schäfer completed his studies in core informatics at the Technical University in Kaiserslautern and worked in various IT positions, from developer to system architect.
 He currently works as a senior enterprise architect at Deutsche Telekom, specializing in front-end architecture and security.
 His focus is on the implementation and research of Zero Trust in IT architecture.